![]() | NORTHEAST USA 1999-2000 |

 Long Beach Island New Jersey - the beach between Ship Bottom and Surf City.
 You have to admit that it's magnificent here.

 Just don't go digging in the sand just here, though.
 You might have a most unpleasant surprise.
 What with the ban on digging down deeper than 12 inches, and a ban on the use of metal detectors, I suspect that there may well be more discoveries to be made.
-I remember once a neighbour of mine and regular passenger when I owned my taxi business describing the hunting for buried explosives as being a "true contact sport".

 It's actually quite ironic that there's a trail of unexploded munitions hanging around a place where I have visited, you know.
 This kind of thing always seems to happen to me.
 Perhaps it's significant.
 Maybe someone is trying to tell me something.